-Goat Cheese and Strawberry Salad
+Strawberry Goat Cheese Salad

-Goat Cheese and Strawberry Salad is a fresh, no-cook salad made with peppery arugula, sweet strawberries, creamy goat cheese, and balsamic vinaigrette.
+Strawberry Goat Cheese Salad is a fresh, no-cook salad made with peppery arugula, sweet strawberries, creamy goat cheese, and balsamic vinaigrette.
 It is the perfect way to welcome the warmer weather after a long, cold winter.
 In-season strawberries provide a pop of color and natural sweetness, while creamy goat cheese and peppery arugula add depth, all finished with this homemade balsamic vinaigrette.

 It’s quick to assemble, holds its texture, and delivers balanced flavor in every bite.